mzuther/Anaconda4u/README.md

 ### Communication

-**Anaconda4u** "publishes" the container's ports to the host and uses a self-generated TLS certificate for encryption.
+**Anaconda4u** "publishes" a container's JupyterLab port to the host and uses a self-generated TLS certificate for encryption.
 It comes with a shared folder (sub-folder `Documents/`) and I created a few symlinks to make JupyterLab's settings persistent and editable from the outside.

 In addition, your `DISPLAY` environment variable is mirrored in the container.
-Thus, you can run GUI applications in the container and their UI will open in your current X session.
+Thus, you can run (most) GUI applications in the container and their UI will open in your current X session.

 ### Better defaults